Sunday, September 2, 2007

 In many verb-final languages, subordinate clauses must precede the main clause on which they depend.
 The equivalents to the subordinating conjunctions of non-verb-final languages like English are either

-clause-final conjuctions (e.g. in
+clause-final conjuctions (e.g. in Japanese) or;

 suffixes attached to the verb and not separate words